Why Do Concrete Contractors Need Business Insurance?

 But no matter how careful you are, no matter how experienced you may be, accidents do happen.
-And a lawsuit filed for bodily injury or property damage could be the end of your business.
+If someone files a lawsuit, it could be the end of your business.
 That's why concrete contractors need business insurance.
 But what insurance do you need?
 To learn more about concrete contractor insurance, read our handy guide.

-In each of these examples, your commercial liability insurance is going to protect you in such cases by paying damages, defense costs, court costs and awards or settlements for such suits.
+In each of these examples, your general liability insurance policy is going to protect you by paying defense costs, court costs, and awards or settlements for such suits.